MicrosoftDocs/learn/learn-pr/advocates/automatic-update-of-a-webapp-using-azure-functions-and-signalr/includes/5-exercise-enable-automatic-updates-in-a-web-app-using-signalr.md

-In order to update the application to support the new functionality, you need to create a few new functions and update the JavaScript on the client.
+To support the new functionality, you need to create a few new functions and update the JavaScript on the client.

 ## Create a SignalR account